Selling safe electrical appliances and equipment

 |The Australian Gas Association (AGA)||

 Equipment Approvals Database (ERAC)

-The approval of electrical equipment in Victoria is undertaken by ESV through the Electrical Regulatory Authorities Council (ERAC) Approvals Database.
+The approval of electrical equipment in Victoria is undertaken by ESV through the ERAC Approvals Database.

 You can access the ERAC Approvals Database, here.
 The ERAC website gives you information about approving your electrical equipment including manual and guides.